IHC Optimization Service

 |Service Name||Description||CAT.
 NO.||PRICE|

-Deliverables: Images of all 12 slides will be given to the customer.
+Deliverables: Images of all 12 conditions tested will be given to the customer.
 For delivery of actual slides, please inquire.

 Have the tissue, but can’t embed it or cut it?
 Don’t worry, send us the tissue sample/block, and we can do the embedding and/or cutting for you!